ArcanSecurity/skeerel-php/README.md

 When a user pays with Skeerel, it's likely that you will have to ship its order.
-In that case, just set the url that Skeerel should call to get your delivery methods in your `data-delivery-methods-url parameter`.
+In that case, just set the url that Skeerel should call to get your delivery methods in your `data-delivery-methods-url` parameter.
 For instance:
 ```
 https://site.com/path/to/delivery/methods_
 https://site.com/path/to/delivery/methods?uid=__USER___